eneliviu/Portofoloio-2/README.md

 ![Roboto font style](/assets/images/fonts.webp "Roboto Google font")

 ### **2. Task Creation and Editing**
 - Users can effortlessly create new tasks and edit existing ones with just a few clicks.

 ### **3. Task Categorization and Prioritization**
-* The app allows users to enter task details and to specify several task attributes (personal activity, work-related or errands), as well as the task priority (urgent/chore).
+* The app allows users to enter task details and to specify several task attributes.
 * On the editing menu, the task attributes are displayed on the task cards using colors with high contrast.
 * After selection, the task attributes are also visible on the task card